 Before granting a work permit, the Federal Employment Agency must determine whether German citizens or EU citizens in Germany are available for the employment position in question.

-3. When employment is not permitted
+3. When employment is only permitted under certain circumstances

 Working after you graduate

 After graduating from a Germany university, you are entitled to a residence permit that is valid for 18 months to allow you time to find a suitable job.
 During that time you may work as much as you want, however you need to make sure you have sufficient health insurance.
 The 18 months start with the date of your last exam, no matter when you receive your degree.